libxkbcommon 1.13.0

 Returns

-For an event of type XKB_EVENT_TYPE_KEY_DOWN or XKB_EVENT_TYPE_KEY_UP, returns the corresponding keycode.
+For an event of type XKB_EVENT_TYPE_KEY_DOWN or XKB_EVENT_TYPE_KEY_REPEATED or XKB_EVENT_TYPE_KEY_UP, returns the corresponding keycode.

 The result is undefined if the given event has another type.